ConradKent/openvr_headset_ros/README.md

 -Support for other steamvr headsets

--Controller tracking with button/joystick publishing.

--Simple Gazebo scenes with Quadrotors to control/direct via waypoints
+-Simple Gazebo scenes with robot models to control/direct via waypoints (currently the models are moved directly with your controller)

 -A statictest.cpp file which will operate independently of ROS to demonstrate/test a basic opengl to openvr display pipeline